alllee/AzureAIMystery/LogicApp/README.md

 ## Designing your logic app

 Once the logic app is deployed you can click on the resource and get started with the design process.
 There are many different logic app templates which can be used to provide a starting point for developers, such as: "Recurrence" and "When a new tweet is posted".
 Today you will be using the "When a HTTP request is received" trigger template which causes the logic app to be run when it receives a HTTP request.

+#### 1. Starting with a HTTP Request Trigger

 Below is a screenshot from the logic app designer page prior to a flow being created.
 You should select the HTTP trigger which is highlighted.

 ![httpCommonTrigger](https://user-images.githubusercontent.com/73177811/114719907-6fd22980-9d2f-11eb-897f-8734a449a0ed.png)

-#### 1. Bringing suspect statements into your logic app
+#### 2. Bringing suspect statements into your logic app

 To ensure we can analyse the statements we first need to bring the suspect statements into the logic app, In the logic apps designer: